BoraKol/BoraKol/README.md

 ### Hi there 👋

-#### I'm Bora Kol , a fresh graduate computer engineer , I'm currently improving myself on Python and Data Science .
+#### I'm Bora Kol , a fresh graduate computer engineer , I'm currently improving myself on Data Science and Large Language Models .
 You can follow and contact me with the links below. 👇

 ### Let's Connect!
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-blue?style=for-the-badge&logo=linkedin)](https://www.linkedin.com/in/borakol/)